 Transmission Based Precautions and Personal Protective Equipment (PPE)

-HCP should follow transmission-based precautions for residents in isolation including standard precautions as summarized in figure 1 and detailed below.
+HCP should follow transmission-based precautions for residents in isolation including standard precautions as summarized in table 1 and detailed below.

 ---|---|---|